okx/KIPs/docs/draft/KIP-28.md

 ## 1. Introduction

 ### What is MixSwap?
-MixSwap is an on-chain system on the okchain blockchain, implementing an automated liquidity protocol based on a “constant product formula”.
+MixSwap is an on-chain system on the oec blockchain, implementing an automated liquidity protocol based on a “constant product formula”.
 Traders pay a 30-basis-point fee on trades, which goes to liquidity providers.
-Supporting only pairs between Token on okchain and OKT.
+Supporting only pairs between Token on oec and OKT.

 ### Features & How it works
 - Swap Token to OKT And Swap OKT to Token